Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems: Introduction

+The rest of this paper is organized as follows.
+In Section II, the system model of the downlink active STAR-RIS-assisted ISAC system is introduced, and the maximum communication sum-rate optimization problem is formulated.
+Section III presents the proposed joint beamforming optimization framework under three active STAR-RIS work modes.
+The simulation results are shown in Section IV.
+Finally, conclusions are given in Section V.

 \textit{Notations}: Throughout this paper, the following notations are employed.
-Column vectors are typically indicated by boldface lower-case letters, whereas matrices are commonly represented by boldface upper-case letters. $(\cdot)^{T}$, $(\cdot)^{*}$, $(\cdot)^{H}$, and $(\cdot)^{-1}$ indicate the transpose, conjugate, conjugate-transpose, and the inversion operations of a matrix, respectively. $|\cdot|$ and $\Re\{\cdot\}$ refer to the modulus and real part of a complex variable, respectively. $\mathbb{E\{\cdot\}}$ and $\mathbb{C}^{m\times n}$ denote statistical expectation vaule and the complex space with a dimension of $m\times n$, respectively. diag$(\cdot)$ refers to create a diagonal matrix from a vector or the diagonal elements of a matrix. $\mathbf{I}_{M}$ indicates the $M\times M$ identity matrix. $\otimes $ refers to the Kronecker product. $\|\cdot\|_{F}$ indicates the F-norm of the input matrix.
-In addition, arg$(\cdot)$ is the phase of complex variable.
+Column vectors are typically indicated by boldface lower-case letters, whereas matrices are commonly represented by boldface upper-case letters. $(\cdot)^{T}$, $(\cdot)^{*}$, $(\cdot)^{H}$, and $(\cdot)^{-1}$ indicate the transpose, conjugate, conjugate-transpose, and the inversion operations of a matrix, respectively. $|\cdot|$ and $\Re\{\cdot\}$ refer to the modulus and real part of a complex variable, respectively. $\mathbb{E\{\cdot\}}$ and $\mathbb{C}^{m\times n}$ denote statistical expectation vaule and the complex space with a dimension of $m\times n$, respectively. diag$(\cdot)$ refers to create a diagonal matrix from a vector or the diagonal elements of a matrix. $\mathbf{I}_{M}$ indicates the $M\times M$ identity matrix. $\otimes $ refers to the Kronecker product. $\|\cdot\|_{F}$ indicates the F-norm of the input matrix, and arg$(\cdot)$ is the phase of complex variable.
+Besides, we have summarized the main symbols and their corresponding means in TABLE I to provide a better reading experience and facilitate understanding.